 360Training is one nationally recognised online trainer offering courses since 1997.

 Do I need to be a certain age to get certified?

-Requirements vary by state, of course, but typically you can get your certification first but must be be at least 18 to start serving drinks.
+Requirements vary by state, of course, but you can typically get your certification first but must be at least 18 to start serving drinks.